-Connected Retail Bookmark has been added
+Connected Retail has been saved

 How shopping is changing in a digital world

 Shopping.
 Love it or loathe it, a wave of innovation is heading our way that promises to make a visit to your local mall a far more productive and pleasant experience, and Deloitte is at the forefront of this trend with the creation of a Connected Retail Experience at its Deloitte Greenhouse innovation hub in Cape Town.

 Shorter queues at checkout, a much better selection of goods, personalised, relevant special offers and the ability to have out-of-stock items delivered to your door within 24 hours.
 These are just a sample of the innovations coming to the South African retail sector that promise to make your shopping experience a whole lot more enjoyable and engaging.

 That’s according to Corniel van Niekerk Senior Manager at Deloitte, the professional services firm which is emerging as one of the key players bringing what’s known as ‘Connected Retail’ to South Africa.